augusto-rosa/spotify-data-pipeline/README.md

 ![spotify_dashboard](https://github.com/user-attachments/assets/53b1b5a3-3b65-44a6-81df-937d1d7bb162)

 ## ✅ Conclusion and Learnings
-This project presented the implementation of a modern data pipeline using Spotify dataset from Kaggle as the data source.
+This project presented the implementation of a modern data pipeline using **Spotify dataset from Kaggle** as the data source.
 The pipeline was developed with a focus on cloud-based tools and services to automate the process of storing, cataloging, querying, and visualizing data.

 Throughout the project, I had the opportunity to:

-Work with AWS services such as S3, Lambda Functions, Glue Data Catalog, and Athena to build a fully serverless pipeline.
+Work with **AWS services** such as **S3**, **Lambda Function**s, **Glue Data Catalog**, and **Athena** to build a fully serverless pipeline.

-Automate data ingestion and processing using Python and AWS Lambda, reducing manual intervention.
+Automate data ingestion and processing using **Python** and **AWS Lambda**, reducing manual intervention.

 Organize and register the dataset using AWS Glue, enabling easy schema discovery and structured querying.

-Analyze the dataset efficiently with Athena using standard SQL.
+Analyze the dataset efficiently with **Athena** using standard SQL.

-Create a Power BI dashboard to explore insights about music trends, popularity, and track characteristics.
+Create a **Power BI dashboard** to explore insights about music trends, popularity, and track characteristics.

-This project strengthened my knowledge of cloud data engineering, focusing on building scalable, cost-effective, and automated pipelines using the AWS ecosystem.
+This project strengthened my knowledge of **cloud data engineering**, focusing on building scalable, cost-effective, and automated pipelines using the AWS ecosystem.